pagiraud/fullframegraphics/README.md

 This Pandoc filter / Quarto extension allows to easily create and configure Beamer slides with full frame graphics.

-It has at least four advantages over using plain LaTeX code in your markdown documents:
+It has at least three advantages over using plain LaTeX code in your markdown documents:

 1. It computes how to fill the frame, whether your image is too large or too tall.
 2. It displays nicely in WYSIWYM markdown editors such as RStudio or Zettlr: you still have the image preview, and you can give titles to your slides to spot them easily in the outline.